zfcampus/apigility-documentation/auth/authentication-http-basic.md

 Important Notes
 ---------------

-* Your client should be capable of properly encoding the HTTP Basic `Authorization` header.
+- Your client should be capable of properly encoding the HTTP Basic `Authorization` header.
-* In production, ensure a `htpasswd` file can be utilized in the same relative location as in development, even if the `htpasswd` was not checked into your VCS.
+- In production, ensure an `htpasswd` file can be utilized in the same relative location as in development, even if the `htpasswd` was not checked into your VCS.
-* Omitting the `Authorization` header implies that the "guest" `ZF\MvcAuth\Identity\GuestIdentity` identity will be used.
+- Omitting the `Authorization` header implies that the "guest" `ZF\MvcAuth\Identity\GuestIdentity` identity will be used.